almostintuitive/ParallelExtensions/README.md

 ### Warning

 Only use concurrentMap with pure functions that don't have any side effects (they don't manipulate objects outside their scope).
-If you do so, you'll open yourself to race conditions on scale.
+If you do otherwise, you'll open yourself to race conditions on scale.
 They're guaranteed to be executed parallel on background threads.

 ### A little bit more